cockroachdb/docs/v22.1/vault-db-secrets-tutorial.md

 - The CockroachDB CLI [installed locally](install-cockroachdb-mac.html).
 - The Vault CLI [installed locally](https://www.vaultproject.io/downloads).
-- Access to CockroachDB cluster as [`admin` SQL user](security-reference/authorization.html#admin-role) to a CockroachDB cluster.
+- Access to a CockroachDB cluster as [`admin` SQL user](../{{site.versions["stable"]}}/security-reference/authorization.html#admin-role).
 This tutorial will use a {{ site.data.products.serverless }} cluster, but you may either [Create a {{ site.data.products.serverless }} cluster](../cockroachcloud/create-a-serverless-cluster.html) or [Start a Local Cluster (secure)](../{{site.versions["stable"]}}/start-a-local-cluster.html) in order to follow along.
-In either case you must have the public CA certificate for your cluster, and a username/password combination for the root SQL user (or another SQL user with the admin role).
+In either case you must have the public CA certificate for your cluster, and a username/password combination for the `root` SQL user (or another SQL user with the [`admin` role](../{{site.versions["stable"]}}/security-reference/authorization.html#admin-role).
 - Access to a Vault cluster with an admin token.
-This tutorial will use Hashicorp Cloud Platform, but you may either [spin up a free cluster in HashiCorp Cloud Platform](https://learn.hashicorp.com/collections/vault/cloud) or [start a development cluster locally](https://learn.hashicorp.com/tutorials/vault/getting-started-dev-server).
+This tutorial will use HashiCorp Cloud Platform, but you may either [spin up a free cluster in HashiCorp Cloud Platform](https://learn.hashicorp.com/collections/vault/cloud) or [start a development cluster locally](https://learn.hashicorp.com/tutorials/vault/getting-started-dev-server).

 ## Introduction

 Sound strategy and proper tooling for managing database credentials are essential to the overall strength of your security posture.
-Managing your CockroachDB database credentials with HashiCorp Vault affords several security advantages:
+Managing your CockroachDB database credentials with HashiCorp Vault affords several security advantages.

 The general advantages of using a delegated, consolidated secrets management solution include:

 - Access is managed by a single coherent set of policies.
 - Access events leave an audit trail.
 - Secrets are properly encrypted in flight and in transit.
 - There is no need to store or transmit secrets with multiple tools or tools not designed for the purpose, as typically done in the past.

 Advantages of Vault's [Dynamic Secrets](https://www.vaultproject.io/use-cases/dynamic-secrets) model:

 - Database credentials are generated and issued only on demand, from pre-configured templates, for specific clients and short validity durations, further minimizing both probability of credential compromise and possible impact of any compromise that does occur.
 - Diligent rotation and revocation practices are automated by implication, requiring no additional effort or oversight.